Gate-defined wires in twisted bilayer graphene: from electrical detection of inter-valley coherence to internally engineered Majorana modes: Wire adjacent to IVC order at and IVC and IVC proximity-coupled wire at nu=0 and nu=+-2

 The actual projection operator defining the $\nu=-2$ IVC insulator is then $\mathcal{P}_{\nu=-2}=(\id- Q_{\nu=-2})/2$.

-The authors of Ref.~\citenum{bultinck_ground_2020} demonstrate that within the perturbative scheme they consider, the lowest energy insulators at $\nu=\pm2$ are the so-called spin-polarized IVC states.
-These statesmay be obtained starting from an order parameter defined by the choice $Q_1=\tau^x\sigma^y$ and $Q_2=s^z$.
-As for $\nu=0$, to first order in the limit studied in Ref.~\onlinecite{bultinck_ground_2020} (only $H_\mathrm{cont}+H_C$), the system possesses a $\mathrm{U(2)\times U(2)}\cong \mathrm{U_c(1)}\times\mathrm{U_v}(1)\times\mathrm{SU}(2)_K\times\mathrm{SU}(2)_{K'}$ symmetry, and so acting on $Q_{\nu=-2}$ by any element of this group returns an energetically equivalent ground state.
-Doing so, one finds that the generic form of the spin polarized IVC state is
+The authors of Ref.~\citenum{bultinckGroundStateHidden2020} demonstrate that within the perturbative scheme they consider, the lowest energy insulators at $\nu=\pm2$ are the so-called spin-polarized IVC states.
+These states may be obtained starting from an order parameter defined by the choice $Q_1=\tau^x\sigma^y$ and $Q_2=s^z$.
+As for $\nu=0$, to leading order---at the level of $H_{0,1}^{(\fl)}$ in Eq.~\eqref{eqn:LeadingOrderHam}---the system possesses a $\mathrm{U(2)\times U(2)}\cong \mathrm{U_c(1)}\times\mathrm{U_v}(1)\times\mathrm{SU}(2)_K\times\mathrm{SU}(2)_{K'}$ symmetry, and so acting on $Q_{\nu=-2}$ by any element of this group returns an energetically equivalent ground state.
+Doing so, one finds that the generic form of the spin-polarized IVC state is

 where